Hidden yet quantifiable: A lower bound for confounding strength using randomized trials: Methodology

-The nested trial design has a significant impact on the estimators previously introduced.
-In particular, the importance weights $w(X)$ can be estimated by pooling the observational study and the randomized trial.
-Recall from~\Cref{lemma:identify_ate} that where the restricted target population is defined as $ \pobsres \defeq \pobs \mid X \in \supp(\prct). $ Let us define the marginal distribution of the pooled studies, i.e. $\p \defeq \marg(\pfull)$.
-Then, under the nested design, the importance weights can be identified as follows
+This study design has a significant impact on the estimators previously introduced.
+In particular, the importance weights $w(X)$ can be estimated by pooling the observational study and the randomized trial as follows